vesko-vujovic/vesko-vujovic.github.io/content/posts/spark-union-performance-killer.md

 The key is to be strategic about what you cache and always monitor your memory usage.
 Remember: not all data needs to be cached! 💡

-Here's a compelling conclusion for your blog post about Spark caching and performance:

 # Final Thoughts